bheisig/i-doit-cli/README.md

 ##  Auto-generate Objects

-For testing purposes stress your i-doit installation and let the script create thousands of objects, attributes and relations between objects:
+For testing purposes stress your i-doit installation and let the app create thousands of objects, attributes and relations between objects:

 ~~~ {.bash}
 idoit -c FILE random